bytefish/facerec/README.markdown

 feature = Fisherfaces()
 ```

-Sometimes it's necessary to perform preprocessing on your images.
-You can achieve preprocessing chains by using the [ChainOperator](https://github.com/bytefish/facerec/blob/master/py/facerec/operators.py), which computes feature1 and passes the features to feature2.
+But sometimes it's necessary to perform preprocessing on your images.
+You can achieve preprocessing chains by using the [ChainOperator](https://github.com/bytefish/facerec/blob/master/py/facerec/operators.py).
+The ChainOperator computes a feature1 and passes its output to a feature2.
+In the following I do a TanTriggs preprocessing before learning the Fisherfaces.

 ```
 from facerec.preprocessing import TanTriggsPreprocessing